Types and Conversions#

 Boolean truth values: True or False.

-Use type() to see the type of any value:
+Use type() to see the type of any value.
+Try it in the cell below:

 >>> type(42)